KVebere/FureverHome/README.md

 ## Overview

 FureverHome is designed to simplify the animal adoption process by providing a structured platform for both adopters and shelter staff.
-The system supports browsing, matching, and application workflows while maintaining a clean and responsive user experience.

-The application follows a layered architecture and is built using Laravel 12, with modern frontend tooling powered by Vite and Tailwind CSS.

-## Features

-- User authentication (Adopter & Shelter roles)
-- Animal browsing and filtering
-- Save favourite animals (matching system)
-- Adoption application submission and tracking
-- Shelter management of animal profiles
-- Responsive UI using Tailwind CSS
+Its main functionality is matching pets with potential owners based on both of their traits.
+It is still WIP and needs improvements.

 ## Tools and Technologies